kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/dive/doc.md

 ## Dataflow tree {#dive-dataflow-tree}

-This component display the dependencies relations as a tree.
+This component displays the dependencies relations as a tree.
 Each tree level shows either memory location or program instructions.

-- Memory locations nodes can be expanded to see the list of every program instructions modifying the location.
+- Memory location nodes can be expanded to see the list of every program instruction modifying the location.
 - Instruction nodes can be expanded to see the list of memory locations read.